SmellyN3rd/instaling-solver/README.md

---password    -p    | password for the given account --sessions -s    | specify the amount of sessions to complete --file    -f        | specify the file to which to read/write to --minimize    -m    | start the program with a minimized browser
+--password    -p    | password for the given account --sessions -s    | specify the amount of sessions to complete --file    -f        | specify the file to which to read/write to --headless    -h    | start the program in the headless mode

 # Showcase
 <img src="https://media.giphy.com/media/njjiYq0zcxNpkfeV02/giphy.gif" >